Why International Organizations Hate Politics

 Building on the concept of depoliticization, this book provides a first systematic analysis of International Organizations (IO) apolitical claims.
 It shows that depoliticization sustains IO everyday activities while allowing them to remain engaged in politics, even when they pretend not to.

-For IO scholars and students this book sheds new light on IO politics by clarifying one often taken-for-granted dimension of their everyday activities, precisely that of depoliticization.
-It will also be of interest to other researchers working in the fields of political science, international relations, international political sociology, international political economy, history, law, sociology, anthropology and geography as well as IO practitioners.
+For IO scholars and students, this book sheds new light on IO politics by clarifying one often taken-for-granted dimension of their everyday activities, precisely that of depoliticization.
+It will also be of interest to other researchers working in the fields of political science, international relations, international political sociology, international political economy, international public administration, history, law, sociology, anthropology and geography as well as IO practitioners.

 Table of Contents